iotserver24/Free-mail/README.md

   1. Update Cloudflare Worker `BACKEND_URL`.
   2. Point frontend `VITE_API_BASE_URL` at the new API.
   3. Redeploy frontend (e.g., Vercel/Netlify or static hosting behind a CDN).
-- See `DEPLOYMENT.md` and `VERCEL_DEPLOY.md` for platform-specific steps and comparisons.
+- See `DEPLOYMENT.md` and `VERCEL_DEPLOY.md` for platform-specific comparisons if needed.

 ---